Composite Dental Bonding

-Dental bonding is super popular because of its many conveniences.
-It is a very comfortable procedure and does not even require anesthesia.
-Dental bonding is also very affordable and may be covered by insurance, depending on the issue.
-While dental bonding is not quite as durable as veneers or crowns, it is a long-lasting solution, and not every patient will need theirs replaced.
+Teeth bonding is also very affordable and may be covered by insurance, depending on the issue.
+While tooth bonding is not quite as durable as veneers or crowns, it is a long-lasting solution, and not every patient will need theirs replaced.

 Process of Dental Bonding

-What exactly happens in the dental bonding process?
+What exactly happens in the teeth bonding process?
 The procedure is very straightforward and requires little preparation.
-Most patients are comfortable without anesthesia, but you certainly may consult with us if you think you might prefer anesthesia for your procedure.
+Most patients are comfortable without anesthesia, but you may consult with us if you prefer anesthesia for your procedure.

 First, we will pick a composite resin color that matches your exact tooth shade.
 The resin is a putty textured, durable plastic material.